ResidentMario/geoplot/docs/user_guide/Customizing_Plots.rst

 ------

-A `legend <http://wiki.gis.com/wiki/index.php/Map_legend>`__ provides a reference on the values that correspond to th visual variables in your plot.
+A `legend <http://wiki.gis.com/wiki/index.php/Map_legend>`__ provides a reference on the values that correspond to the visual variables in your plot.
 Legends are an important feature because they make your map interpretable.
-Without a legend, you can only map visual variables to relative magnitudes (e.g. you know which of two cities is bigger in the map above).
-With a legend, you can also map them to actual ranges of values as well.
+Without a legend, you can only map visual variables to relative magnitudes.
+With a legend, you can further map them to actual ranges of values.

 To add a legend to your plot, set ``legend=True``.